 How do ITV classes work?

-- Ceiling or desktop microphones to transmit audio
+- Desktop microphones to transmit audio

 - A control system for the instructor to choose what is being viewed by the remote sites

-Courses typically offered through this program include: Government, History, Economics,
+Courses typically offered through this program include Government, History, Economics,

-Criminal Justice, Teacher Education and Human Services.
+Criminal Justice, Teacher Education, and Human Services.